bsoe003/MWCH_Website/README.md

 <link rel="stylesheet" href="{% if level==1 %}../{% endif %}css/[css_filename]" />
 <script type="text/javascript" src="{% if level==1 %}../{% endif %}js/[js_filename]"></script>
 ```
-Please have rel="stylesheet" be a first attribute of link tag and type="text/javascript" be a first attribute of script tag (similar to above), so it prevents glitch on "produce.py" as much as possible.
+Please have rel="stylesheet" be a first attribute of "link" tag and type="text/javascript" be a first attribute of "script" tag (similar to above), so it prevents glitch on "produce.py" as much as possible.

+### Anchors
+Similar to CSS and Javascript properties, all anchors (hyperlinks) referring routes should have "href" be a first attribute of "a" tag.
+This is to prevent glitch on "produce.py" as much as possible.

 ### Database
 For the purposes of this development, the database will be handled by a Flask extension called "Flask-SQLAlchemy."
 This extension helps with modeling database with Python as well as calling data from it.
 The database itself will not be saved through repository; hence, creating and migrating database is necessary.